 With our first snowfall yesterday, it is a fitting time to think about the Harvard Library Holiday celebration.
 We are looking into an afternoon in mid-December for the festivities and are seeking volunteers to help plan the event.

 If you would like to be part of the holiday party committee please email Coleen Burgess<mailto:email@example.com>.

 Roy E. Larsen Librarian for the Faculty of Arts and Sciences

 Take Note shares professional news about Harvard Library staff members; it is published periodically on the Harvard Library portal.
 Have something to share?
-Please send it to Elizabeth Hedrick, communications officer.
+Please send it to Kira Poplowski, director of communications.

 Six Harvard Library staff members participated in the New England Archivists (NEA) Fall 2013 Symposium “Giving Color to Ideas."
 Kate Bowers, collections services archivist for metadata, systems and standards for the University Archives, and Robin McElheny, associate university archivist for collections and public services for the University Archives, both presented.
 Colin Lukens, holdings management associate for the University Archives, and...read more